In Search of Riverglass…Finding Unschooling…

-I admit it...I’m obsessed.
-It began years ago, when we first started spending our summers at our cabin on the Pennsylvania side of the upper Delaware River.
+I admit it…I’m obsessed.
+It probably began in the year 2000, when we first started spending our summers at our cabin on the Pennsylvania side of the upper Delaware River.
 I remember that first thrill I felt as I spotted what I would soon consider to be a treasure ~ a piece of smooth and beautiful riverglass.
 As soon as I picked up that first piece, I felt so sweetly satisfied, and as I put the piece in my pocket, I felt I was carrying the heart of the river with me.

-But a natural and common place to find me while at our cabin is on the river shore, frequently surveying the areas where the river rocks are just the right size to capture a piece of glass and end its journey downstream.
-In fact, my riverglass searching time has become a time of peace and contentment for me, for as I search, my mind is free to go in other directions, and things that weren’t clear to me yesterday become clear while I search for riverglass.
-It’s like how my friend, Jessica, describes how her daughter needs to come at life—sideways.
-My riverglass hunting is like knitting or mowing the lawn ~ a zen-ish activity that doesn’t require my entire focus, therefore allowing me to look at life sideways and perhaps *see* or put together pieces that were hidden or weren’t able to fit before.
+But a natural and common place to find me while at our cabin is on the beach, frequently surveying the areas where the river rocks are just the right size to capture a piece of glass and end its journey downstream.
+In fact, my riverglass searching time has become a time of peace and contentment for me, for as I search, my mind is free to go in other directions, and things that weren’t clear to me yesterday become clear as I hunt.
+It’s kind of like how my friend, Jessica, describes how her daughter needs to come at life—sideways.
+My riverglass hunting is like knitting or mowing the lawn ~ a zen-ish activity that doesn’t require my entire focus, therefore allowing me to look at things in my life sideways and perhaps *see* or put together pieces that were hidden or weren’t able to fit before.

 Early in the spring the riverbank is much larger than later in the season, before the Japanese knotweed spreads and grows to a height taller than my own.
 This is my prime riverglass hunting time.
 I walk and I walk...left foot...right foot...left foot…literally losing connection of where I am physically in the world, focusing only on the pebbles in front of me, hoping to see a glimmer of color, evidence of glass.